John's Walk: Introduction

-This paper introduces another affine-invariant random walk akin to Dikin Walk which uses uniform sampling from John's ellipsoids to make steps, and show that this walk mixes in $\Otilde(n^7)$ steps from a warm start.
-The logarithmic factors in this mixing time depend only on the warm start and error parameters (and not on the dimension or the number of inequality constraints defining, say, a polytope).
+This paper introduces another affine-invariant random walk akin to Dikin Walk which uses uniform sampling from John's ellipsoids of a certain small radius of appropriately symmetrized convex sets to make steps, and show that this walk mixes to within a total variation distance $\epsilon$ in $O(n^7\log \epsilon^{-1})$ steps from a warm start.
 The type of convex body $\mK$ is not specified (i.e., need not be a polytope) in our analysis of the mixing time, but one must have access to the John's ellipsoid of the current symmetrization of the convex body.
-For the special case of a polytope, we describe an algorithm to compute the John's ellipsoid of the current symmetrization in $\Otilde(mn^{\omega+1} + n^{2\omega+2})$ iterations, noting that the Dikin Walk also has computational complexity for each step of the walk which is linear in $m$.
-Thus, since the mixing time does not depend on $m$, our algorithm is suitable in cases in which $m \gg n$ and $n$ is not prohibitively large.
+While this dependence on the dimension is admittedly steep, a significant feature of this walk is that its mixing time from a warm start or alternatively ``central point" such as the center of mass, can be bounded above by a quantity that has absolutely no dependence on any parameter associated with the body apart from its dimension.

-This paper is organized as follows.
-In section \ref{sec:john_main} we describe John's theorem which characterizes the maximum volume ellipsoids contained in a convex body, describe the convex program to find such an ellipsoid in the case of a polytope, and additionally describe our algorithm for John's Walk.
-In section \ref{sec:mixing}, we analyze the mixing time of our algorithm.
-In section \ref{sec:approx}, we describe an algorithm to compute suitably approximate John's ellipsoids for the special case of a polytope, and show that the mixing time is maintained with using these approximate ellipsoids.
+{\bf Notation:} We will denote a large universal constant by $C$ and a small universal constant by $c$.